Sydney-Informatics-Hub/Fastq-to-BAM/README.md

 All scripts must be run from the `Fastq-to-BAM` directory.
 For how to calculate the resource requirements for each `_run_parallel.pbs` script, please see [Resource Usage](#resource-usage) and [Benchmarking metrics](#benchmarking-metrics) sections.

+**IMPORTANT NOTE: Due to variability in fastq file naming between sequencing companies, FastQC and split FASTQ steps require users to check the regular expression (regex) within their respective `make_input.sh` and `task.sh` scripts before running to ensure their fastq files have been correctly captured.
+Be sure to check and regex and edit where necessary**

 ### FastQC

 This step will produce quality reports for all fastq files in a list.
 Each fastq file will be run as a separate task and each task is processed in parallel.
 For an explanation of reports, see the [FastQC documentation](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).
 We recommend creating aggregate reports of FastQC results for all FASTQ files using MultiQC.
 See the [MultiQC documentation](https://multiqc.info/docs/) for more information.